Fibroids

 Faster recovery

-Preservation of the uterus when appropriate
+Preservation of the uterus when possible

 Related services